ajnsit/concur/README.md

 Access some performance benchmarks here - https://ajnsit.github.io/concur-benchmarks/

-## Purescript version
+## Ports to other languages

-There is also a port of [Concur for purescript](https://github.com/ajnsit/purescript-concur) that's well maintained.
+1. [Concur for Purescript](https://github.com/ajnsit/purescript-concur) - An official port to Purescript which is well maintained.
+2. [Concur for Javascript](https://github.com/ajnsit/concur-js) - An official but experimental port to Javascript.

 ## Examples